knschuckmann/Django_tableview/README.md

 # How to set up this project

+The Goal of this project was the creation of a website that can display a dataset and log all actions to your database.

 ## Install dependencies

 *sometimes pip3 and python3 is required instead of pip and python*